Dhii/services/README.md

 }
 ```

-Consequently, it also works without any dependencies:
+Consequently, it also works without any dependencies, which is useful when the constructor is parameterless:

 ```php
 new Constructor(MyClass::class);